mstueben/pg-tools/pg-dsl/README.md

 ### Project structure

 A pg-dsl project always expects a `main.pg` file on your project's top level.
-This file contains a model's error graphs, plausibility checks, and hazards.
+This file contains a model's fault graphs, plausibility checks, and hazards.
 What's more, a model may contain arbitrarily many program graphs.
 Each program graph has to be specified in a separate file.
 A program graph file ends with `.pg` and can have an arbitrary name apart from that.
 It's recommended, though, to name the files after the graph names, i.e., when you have the two graphs *Robot* and *LightBarrier*, your files are best named `robot.pg` and `lightBarrier.pg`.
 These files can be arbitrarily nested within your project.
 The compiler finds them automatically.
 Therefore, a possible directory structure is the following.
 ```
 .
 ├── graphs